bwesterb/pol/README.md

 pol
 ===

-**WARNING** pol is in development: it is not finished; it is probably not yet secure and updates of the format might break your safe.
+**WARNING** pol is a young project, there might be errors, even vulnerabilities --- please help out by testing or reviewing its code.

 pol /pɵl/ is a password manager with two important features: